 Each player is responsible for obtaining their own cleats (rubber cleats only, no metal cleats), additional mouthpieces, practice jerseys, practice pants, black helmet and shoulder pads.
 Your own helmet must be in line with the color of the park (black).
-Uniforms Are Not To Be Worn During Practices!
+You can visit local sporting goods stores such as Dick's, Academy, Jonquil, Hibbett, Gables, Play It Again Sports, etc to find these items.
+You may also purchase online from websites but we suggest having your player try on items in store to find the correct size first.
+Game Day Uniforms Are Not To Be Worn During Practices!